 To turn this around, Australia needs to learn from the US and start circulating Indonesian brains through its economy – not just its universities.

 For example, we need to deepen our digital collaboration.
-Some economists are predicting a new wave of white-collar offshoring in a post-pandemic economy that is embracing remote work and distributed teams.
+Some economists predict a new wave of white-collar offshoring in a post-pandemic economy that is embracing remote work and distributed teams.
 Global human resources platforms, like Deel and Employment Hero, are making it far easier for Australian startups to navigate Indonesia’s complex and opaque labour laws.
 Similar time zones could make a distributed Indonesian team the norm for Australian startups wanting to bootstrap and enter the Southeast Asian market.

 But Australia also needs to circulate Australian brains through Indonesia’s economy.
 The Australian government’s support for international internships, through the New Colombo Plan, is a start.
 The Indonesian government’s recent embrace of digital nomads will also help, as it did in Estonia, where imported talent helped build Europe’s strongest per-capita startup environment.